 Past ESAT Results

-Of course, we don’t currently have past ESAT results to look at, but we can instead look at NSAA and ENGAA results from previous years.
+We’ve already seen the first and only set of ESAT results currently available, but we can instead look at NSAA and ENGAA results from previous years.
 Let’s start off with the NSAA:

 NSAA Results 2021